List of Moomin characters: The Groke

+(Mårran – morra "to growl; to grumble", Mörkö – "[The] Bogey") – cold and ghost-like, anything she touches will freeze.
+She initially causes fear, everyone thinking that she is coming to freeze them, but in reality she is just very sad and lonely as she is just seeking friendship and warmth, but is declined by everyone and everything.
+Her most prominent appearances are in Finn Family Moomintroll, Moominland Midwinter and Moominpappa at Sea.

 Hattifatteners

 (hattifnattar – with the first element compare hatta, "dither"; the second element is related to fnatta (omkring), "flutter around"; få fnatt, "go crazy or get excited over something"; poss. fnatt, "squirrel") – small white ghost-like creatures that resemble worn socks.
 Hattifatteners are always on the move and travel the sea in large groups (but always in odd numbers), such as boat convoys.
 They meet every year on a lonely island.
 Their only goal in life is to reach the horizon.
 They may communicate using telepathy.
 The Hattifatteners cannot see very well, but their sense of touch is very strong, and they can feel ground vibrations and electricity.
 Hattifatteners assemble once a year when they "recharge" in a thunderstorm, when they can cause electrical burns.
 Hattifatteners grow from seeds, but only if this seed is sown on Midsummer Eve.